dequelabs/axe-api-team-public/.github/actions/label-closed-issues-with-date-v1/README.md

 ```

+### Permissions

+This action requires the following permission scopes:

+- `repo` - To create the issue within private repositories
+- `workflow` - To access the `GITHUB_TOKEN` secret
+- `write:org` - To add the issue to a project board
+- `read:org` - To read the project board
+- `project` - access to project board

 ## How It Works

 1. **Issue Check**: Gets the issue details using the provided issue number, organization, and repository